tgrey1/Flex-Cabbage/README.md

 # Flex-Cabbage
+### *by tgrey*

-Flex Cabbage - A system for easy and flexible Cabbage effect and instrument development
+A system for easy and flexible development of rich Cabbage effects and instruments

 ## About